vboddepalli89/vboddepalli89.github.io/_pages/about.md

 ---

 ## News
+**April 2026** — Featured in the [ISU Raymond F. Baker Center for Plant Breeding Graduate Student Spotlight](https://www.plantbreeding.iastate.edu/news/2026/graduate-student-spotlight-venkata-naresh-boddepalli) — recognized for PhD research in mungbean genomics and phenomics, and for serving as President and Co-chair of the 13th R.F.
+Baker Plant Breeding Symposium.

 **April 2026** — Manuscript conditionally accepted in *G3: Genes\|Genomes\|Genetics*: "Image-based high-throughput phenotyping enables genetic analyses of pod morphological traits in mung bean."